openmerapi/drm-tutorial/queryConnector/docs/Compilation.md

 queryConnector takes the first argument /dev/dri/cardX where X=0,1,...
 On some systems you will find more than one card.
-For example on one laptop I found /dev/dri/card0 and /dev/dri/card1. card0 in this laptop was the integrated Intel GPU while card1 was the discrete AMD GPU.
+For example on one laptop I found /dev/dri/card1 and /dev/dri/card2.

 The following output is from another laptop that has only one GPU and three connectors.